 NHS freedom to speak up guide

-- supporting freedom to speak up guardians
+- Role-model speaking up and set a healthy freedom to speak up culture.

 Speak Up offers free, independent, confidential advice on the speaking up process for employers and employees in the NHS and adult social care.
 You can find more information on their website.

 Freedom to speak up guardians

 Every NHS trust and foundation trust should have a freedom to speak up guardian.
 Their role is to work with the board and the executive team to support an organisation be an open and transparent place to work.
 They should act in an independent and impartial capacity, listening to staff and supporting them to raise concerns.

 Find your freedom to speak up guardian on the National Guardian website.

 The National Guardian and Health Education England have developed training for everyone in healthcare which sets out what speaking up is and its importance in creating an environment in which people are supported to deliver their best.
 To access the training see the e-learning for Healthcare website.

 In February 2015, Sir Robert Francis QC published his report on the Freedom to speak up review.
 The review was set up in response to continuing disquiet about the way NHS organisations deal with concerns raised by NHS staff and the treatment of some of those who have spoken up.